 19) Be Clear And Concise

 In your posts, be clear and concise.
-Every time you write social media posts, remember to answer these 3 questions:
+Every time you write social media posts, remember to answer these three questions:

 Who are you talking to?

 Know your audience, find out their identity through social media analytics.
-We don't advise you to talk about beautiful and amazing things about Justin Beiber in a Heavy Metal Facebook page.
+We don’t advise you to talk about beautiful and unique things about Justin Beiber on a Heavy Metal Facebook page.

 Learn who your audience is and speak their language.
 That way, they can resonate with your post.